The-Midlight-Crew/Minecraft-OpenAL-bypass/README.md

 ## Why is it the portable version of Prism Launcher?

-Because if you can install normal Prism Launcher, then the chances that your computer has issues with OpenAL is low.
+Because if you can install normal Prism Launcher, then the chances that your computer has issues with OpenAL are low.

 ## Can I do this myself if I don't trust you?